 Widespread outbreak that is growing with many undetected cases: stay at home orders are in place, schools and non-essential businesses are closed and people are expected to practice self-isolation.

-- Campus buildings have access restrictions
+- Campus buildings have access restrictions.

-- Residential housing is limited to criteria-based application
+- Residential housing is limited to criteria-based application.

-- Telework is implemented for all ‘non-essential’ operations
+- Telework is implemented for all ‘non-essential’ operations.

-- Course work is done in remote mode
+- Course work is done in remote mode.

-- Athletics and other co-curricular activities are suspended
+- Athletics and other co-curricular activities are suspended.

-- Tracking campus occupancy
+- Tracking campus occupancy.

 Back to top

-COLLEGE OF ARTS AND SCIENCES
+ACADEMICS: COLLEGE OF ARTS AND SCIENCES

-Academic advising, tutoring, library, and technology services will adjust their systems to continue to offer quality support to students.
+Center for Student Success (Academic Advising): Academic advising, tutoring, library and technical services will adjust their systems to continue to offer quality support to students.
 You may contact your academic advisor for an appointment through Navigate.
 If you do not know the name of your advisor, please contact email@example.com.

 Back to top

-GRADUATE AND PROFESSIONAL STUDIES
+ACADEMICS: GRADUATE AND PROFESSIONAL STUDIES

 Graduate and Professional Studies includes all of Siena Heights University’s off-campus locations, totally online degree completion programs as well as the Graduate College.

 - All previous dates for adding, dropping or withdrawing from a course remain as previously published.
 Student census dates will also remain as originally published.
 To view the Academic Calendar, visit sienaheights.edu/Academics/Academic-Calendar.

-Off-campus GPS advisors will return to their respective office when permitted by the host CC Partner.
-As access to our CC Partners vary campus to campus, students are encouraged to contact their GPS advisor if they need a face-to-face meeting.
-GPS advisors are currently conducting phone and Zoom advising meetings.
-Once face-to-face meetings are possible, we ask that all who visit Siena’s off-campus locations follow the safety protocol and procedures recommended by the host CC Partner.
+- Graduate and Professional Enrollment (GPE) Advisors Off-campus: The GPE Advisors are available to assist you with admissions and advising questions during regular business hours.
+Off-campus GPE advisors will return to their respective office when permitted by the host Community College (CC) Partner.
+As access to our CC partners vary campus to campus, students are encouraged to contact their GPE advisor if they need a face-to-face meeting.
+GPE advisors are currently conducting face-to-face (where permissible), phone and virtual advising meetings.
+When face-to-face meetings are possible, we ask that all who visit Siena’s off-campus locations follow the safety protocol and procedures recommended by the host CC partner.

-- GPS Student Technical Needs: Moving to a remote or online course delivery mode may present technical challenges for several GPS students.
+- GPS Student Technical Needs: Learning in a remote or online course delivery mode may present technical challenges for several GPS students.
 As such, any qualifying GPS student who is in need of a computer can discuss options with their GPS advisor.
 The University has a limited number of computers that may be loaned to students in good standing.
 Because of the limited nature of these resources, we encourage students to reach out to their academic advisor early in the session for the best availability.

 - GPS Tutoring Needs and Library Access: GPS students will continue to have access to quality tutoring options and Siena’s Library Services.
 Students are encouraged to review the Tutoring and Library section of the Reopening Task Force Report for full details.
 GPS advisors will also have information for students about these available resources and can help students navigate tutoring and library resources.

 - Faculty Preparedness for Teaching Online: All full-time GPS faculty are OLAC trained and have several years of online teaching experience.
 The majority of GPS adjunct instructors are also trained to teach online.
-The adjunct instructors who have not been trained to teach online have been asked to consider completing the OLAC Training Course.
+The adjunct instructors who have not been trained to teach online have been asked to consider completing the OLAC Training Course..

 Back to top

-Move-in, Housing, and Dining
+Move-in, Housing, Dining and Health Tips

 - Community bathrooms will be cleaned at least twice a day, seven days a week by custodial staff.
 Additional cleaning supplies will be available in community bathrooms for any student wishing to take extra precautions.